Codecademy/docs/content/cpp/concepts/math-functions/terms/isfinite/isfinite.md

   - 'paths/computer-science'
 ---

-Returns whether the argument is a finite value
+Returns whether the argument is a finite value.

 ## Syntax